-- When the module is attached to USB serial driver on Linux platform, DIAG port, MODEM ports and NMEA port will be created as "/dev/ttyUSBx" not "/dev/ttyACMx".
-Please refer to "Telit\Modules\USB\Drivers\User\Guide". - LE910Cx uses a fixed USB serial number, not the unique USB serial number of each device on normal boot.
+- When the module is attached to USB serial driver on the Linux platform, the DIAG port, MODEM ports, and NMEA port will be created as "/dev/ttyUSBx" not "/dev/ttyACMx".
+For more information, refer to "Telit Modules USB Drivers User Guide". - LE910Cx uses a fixed USB serial number, not the unique USB serial number of each device on normal boot.
 Ex) 012345789ABCDEF ...